 5. Financial management and payment

 It is the right of the supplier to demand that payments are made as per the condition mentioned in the contract on time.
-It can be advance payment, holdback, final, progress or partial payment.
+It can be advance payment, holdback, final, progress, or partial payment.

-6. Contract completion and close-out
+6. Completion and close-out

 The contract close-out activities are straightforward for purchase orders and smaller contracts.
 This is not so for complex contracts that involve progress payments or securities.